"CBD is my glimmer of hope" - Linda has endometriosis

 CBD: from chance find to glimmer of hope

-"On a trip in California," is Linda's answer when asked when she first encountered CBD.
+"On a trip in California," is Linda's answer when asked how she first encountered CBD.
 "I was suspicious of the whole thing.
 I'm not into drugs.
 A little later, I came across CBD again on a blog.
 I did some research and soon realized that it's all legal and has nothing to do with drugs.
 On the contrary, it's a natural product and I gave it a chance."

 CBD actually offers some relief potential.
 Endometriosis is a chronic, inflammatory disease.
 Research to date strongly suggests that CBD may have anti-inflammatory, antispasmodic and pain-relieving effects.
 "I started with a 6% CBD oil from the drugstore.
 I had to take a lot to feel any effect."
 With this, Linda is like many CBD consumer:s: Dosage and effect are very different and often an individual trial and error is the only way to the ideal effect.